mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Laying_The_Foundation/readme.md

 ```

-# JSX in Loops: You can loop over arrays and return JSX for each item.
+# 12.JSX in Loops: You can loop over arrays and return JSX for each item.

 ```js